Posted by Assure ● Jun 23, 2020 12:11:43 PM

 The deal is closed, you are invested, but what happens next?
-The fact is that the work is not yet done.
+The fact is the work is not yet done.
 Any number of events can require your attention, varying in degree from casual company updates to distribution and exit activities.
 These Post Closing Activities (PCAs) can happen at any time and for any number of reasons.
-It is difficult to define the limits of what a PCA is, so here we will focus on 4 of the most common PCAs and some of the implications of those events.
+It is difficult to define the limits of what a PCA is, so here we will focus on four of the most common PCAs and some of the implications of those events.
 The PCAs will specifically be viewed from the perspective of investments made through a Special Purpose Vehicle (SPV), an LLC where investors subscribe to and have ownership of the SPV, not the asset itself.

 While the assets owned by the fund are typically illiquid, the membership in the funds themselves have more liquidity.
 That is not to say that the funds act as a secondary market where old investors can buy or sell their membership interest as a proxy to the shares themselves, but if an investor becomes cash strapped or simply wants to transfer their interest to an entity they own that would receive better tax treatment, transfers are certainly possible.
 Access to the LLC interest is a contractual right, and with the correct transfer agreements, transferring an LLC interest is a relatively straightforward process.

 The trick regarding membership transfers revolves around allocations and tax treatment.
-Once the transferor and transferee sign the contract transferring the interest, the fund manager must amend the ledger so that the correct investor receives both the correct portion of payout, and the right tax documents.
-Additionally, if the asset the fund holds accrues interest, the value of the members investment will increase according to the pro rata accrual of interest.
+Once the transferor and transferee sign the contract transferring the interest, the fund manager must amend the ledger so that the correct investor receives both the correct portion of payout and the right tax documents.
+Additionally, if the asset the fund holds accrues interest, the value of the members' investment will increase according to the pro rata accrual of interest.
 That means once an investor transfers their interest, the tax treatment has to reflect the correct day that the new investor entered and the old investor left the fund.

 Convertible debt is debt in the form of notes that an investor purchases from the company with the expectation that the value of the debt will convert into equity for the purchaser.
 There are several benefits to a company issuing convertible debt rather than straight equity, but the largest benefit is that the process is inexpensive and easy for both the investor and company.
 Many contracts for debt are form in nature, and by purchasing convertible debt the company and investors do not have to spend time and money battling over the valuation of the company.
 The result is a legally efficient, streamlined means of raising capital.
 In order for investors to realize the value of their purchase however, the investment will need to convert from debt to equity.

 Conversions are usually triggered in two separate ways, either by the maturity date, or by a qualified financing event.
 A maturity date is a backstop for the debt, a contractual date where the investor can demand that the debt be paid in equity.
 It is important to note that investors do not have to convert their debt at the time of the maturity date and will often continue to let their debt continue to exist.
 If they continue to accrue interest on the investment, or force the company to convert the interest, it may actually hurt the company, which in turn hurts their own investment.
 The more common reason a note may convert is that the company went through a qualified financing event.
 Qualified financing events are when the company raises money again, subject to the provisions of the debt.
-For example, the note may specify that the qualified financing amount is $2 million dollars but if the company does a $1 million-dollar series a round, the note will not convert.
-However, if the company goes through a $3 million dollar round then the conversion mechanics will be triggered and the investor’s debt will convert to equity.
+For example, the note may specify that the qualified financing amount is $2 million dollars but if the company does a $1 million dollar series round, the note will not convert.
+However, if the company goes through a $3 million dollar round then the conversion mechanics will be triggered and the investor's debt will convert to equity.
 Hopefully this equity will continue to gain value until the company goes through an IPO or other positive exit events, and the investor can receive their returns.

 Initial Public Offerings (IPOs)